 Required travel documents for a Norwegian cruise vary by itinerary; U.S. citizens on closed-loop cruises may use a birth certificate and government ID, but a valid passport is strongly recommended for all travel and often mandatory for international ports or air travel.
 Non-U.S. citizens should always check passport and visa requirements for all countries visited.

-Norwegian operates a fleet of twenty-one ships, encompassing ten distinct classes.
-The most seasoned ship has been sailing for 27 years, and the most recent addition was launched in 2026.
+Norwegian manages a fleet of twenty-two ships, spanning ten distinct types.
+The most veteran vessel has been in service for 28 years, and the most recent addition was launched in 2027.

-Norwegian cruises during the the peak season of summer are considerably more expensive than the low seasons of winter, spring, and fall.
-On average Norwegian is moderately expensive compared to other cruise operators.
-Take a look at the illustration below for the average cost per day by month.
+Norwegian cruises during the the peak season of summer are much more expensive than the low seasons of winter, spring, and fall.
+On average Norwegian is moderately expensive compared to other lines.
+Check the diagram below for the average cost per day by month.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!